Cryst4L/Glover/README.md

 ### How to generate data

 The first thing to do is to build the project with CMake.
-To do so place youtself in the root folder and type the following:
+To do so place yourself in the root folder and type the following:

 ```sh
 mkdir build